-2. Official SAT/ACT scores
+2. Official SAT/ACT scores.
+Permission may be requested for CLT score submission.

 Full Acceptance

 Full acceptance is offered to transfer students with a cumulative GPA and most recent term GPA of 2.0 or higher.
 The student can deposit and plan to enroll in the desired semester.